Your tax code is used by your employer or pension provider to work out how much Income Tax to take from your pay or pension.

 - usually one letter - it refers to your situation and how it affects your tax-free Personal Allowance

-1100L is the tax code currently used for most people born after 5 April 1938 with one job.
+1100L is the tax code currently used for most people who have one job.

 Your tax code will change each tax year (6 April to 5 April the following year), usually because the Personal Allowance is increased.
 Your code can also change for other reasons, for example if you start or stop getting state benefits (including the State Pension) or company benefits like a company car.